Home General Covers Eschatus Ultraterranium Vampires

 logo

-MORE RECENTLY STILL IN June 2009 the same picture appeared on the cover of Fantasy Art magazine published in Beijing, the first and foremost forum for both western and eastern fantasy art in China.
-The magazine also carried an interview with Pennington, thumbnails of which can be seen below.
-You'll have to buy the magazine and be able to speak Chinese to read it though.
+THEN IN IN JUNE 2009 the same picture appeared on the cover of Fantasy Art magazine published in Beijing, the first and foremost forum for both western and eastern fantasy art in China.
+The magazine also carried an interview with Pennington.
+Click on the thumbnails below to see the article.
+You'll need to know Chinese to read it, though.

 NEXT COMES A GALLERY of distinctly macabre book covers that have also not appeared in any previous collection of Pennington's work.